 (Fiduciary Review, September 2012)

-with accepting fee allocations for the work done by executors.
+As you can see, there are different solutions to different situations when dealing with accepting fee allocations for the work done by executors.
 Be sure to consult your attorney and tax advisor before making any decisions.

 David M. Frees, III, JD